 Can I make phone calls with the eSIM?

 Data eSIMs do not include a local number, but you can make calls over the internet with WhatsApp, Telegram, or other apps using the plan's data.
-You keep your Spanish number on the main SIM for conventional calls and verification SMS.
+You keep your Spanish number on the primary SIM for conventional calls and verification SMS.

 Conclusion